nguyenhhien/node-cms/README.md

 # NodeCMS
  A hobby project was self-written quite sometimes ago.
-Code base is quite large though.
+Code base is quite large though. (just change this from private -> public repo)

  It shows: